Move Up Guidelines

 2. Verbal abuse directed at tournament officials, other shooters or spectators will result in immediate disqualification of the shooter from the tournament and a referral to the Competition Committee for further action.

-3. The use of profanity is prohibited and violators are subject to disqualification.
+3. The use of profanity is prohibited, and violators are subject to disqualification.

 5. Any competitor suspended for cause by another National Archery Association that is recognized as an ASA Partner by cooperating on rules, policies and/or event scheduling will be subject to suspension at all ASA competition levels for the duration of their suspension by that Association.